 Two years ago I adopted a pit bull after my 13-year old lab had passed away.
 Rudy was a wonderful dog, but he had a lot of anxiety and fears that I had never encountered with my lab.
 Rudy always seemed stressed out, and he was always trying to assert himself in unhealthy ways.
 We spent the first year of his life going to “click and train” classes and learning positive reinforcement techniques for basic behavior.
 But Rudy continued to act out.
 He began getting reactive with other dogs he met, and he soon began getting territorial about our house, often charging the door when people would arrive, and barking incessantly at them.
 Because Rudy was a pit bull, many of our friends and neighbors had their doubts about him, and thought maybe we had gotten a dog we couldn’t handle.
 I soon began to wonder if they were right.

-We began working with Rhonda about 5 months ago, and she put us on a hard core training program which included both a lot of crate training, as well as learning to use a head halti and an e-collar to work with Rudy and his issues.
-I was extremely hesitant about the program at first, because it included a lot of time in the crate, and eventually involved using an e-collar to control his behavior outside.
+We began working with Rhonda and she put us on a training program which included learning to use a head halti and an e-collar to work with Rudy and his issues.
+I was extremely hesitant about the program at first, because it included using an e-collar to control his behavior outside.
 But I trusted in Rhonda, and we followed her program for 12 weeks.
 Within the first three weeks, I began to notice a difference in Rudy.
 With Rudy spending more time in the crate, he was learning to be calm.
 Rather than pace around the house constantly, he would lay on the floor near my feet when I took him out of the crate.
 He also didn’t feel the need to follow me to every single room.

 Soon, he learned to let me take control of situations and just relax.
 He began to trust that I was his leader.
 I hadn’t realized how important it was for Rudy to have a strong confident leader that he could look to.
 I soon realized that much of Rudy’s stress was coming from my inability to be a strong, consistent leader for him.
 By following her crate training and halti lessons, Rudy learned to give up control to me, and I learned what Rudy needed from me.